PDAL/PDAL/doc/stages/readers.memoryview.rst

     void pushField(const Field&);

-The user should also call setIncrementer(), a function that takes a single argument, an std::function that receives the ID of the point to be added and should return the base address of the point data, or a null pointer if there are no more points to be read.
+The user should also call setIncrementer(), a function that takes a single argument, a std::function that receives the ID of the point to be added and should return the base address of the point data, or a null pointer if there are no more points to be read.